bgrins/TinyColor/README.md

 	t.toName() // "red"

 ### Accepted String Input
 The string parsing is very permissive.
 It is meant to make typing a color as input as easy as possible.
 All commas, percentages, parenthesis are optional, and most input allow either 0-1, 0%-100%, or 0-n (where n is either 100, 255, or 360 depending on the value).

+HSL and HSV both require either 0%-100% or 0-1.
+RGB requires either 0-255 or 0%-100%.
+If you call tinycolor.fromRatio, any input can also accept 0-1
 Here are some examples of string input:

     red
     #fff